I'VE NEVER BEEN TO A HOUSE CONCERT BEFORE. EXACTLY WHAT DO YOU MEAN BY "HOUSE CONCERT?"

 Step two is to read the emails we send out to you once you're on the list.

 Finally step four is to receive our "confirmed reservation" email back letting you know you're on the reservation list for a particular show.
-That will also contain information about timing (our show times vary, because sunset times vary and we have to wrap everything up by sunset as we have no lighting in the backyard), parking instructions, bringing bug spray and sunscreen, etc. You know, all the "nitty gritty dirt band" details about the show you're planning to attend. :-)
+That will also contain information including our address and phone number, timing (our show times vary, because sunset times vary and we have to wrap everything up by sunset as we have no lighting in the backyard), parking instructions, bringing bug spray and sunscreen, etc. You know, all the "nitty gritty dirt band" details about the show you're planning to attend. :-)

 I'VE RESERVED SPACE AT A SHOW, BUT NOW SOMETHING HAS COME UP AND I CAN'T MAKE IT....